17 of the easiest languages to learn for English speakers - ranked

 French is one of the most widely spoken languages in the world, with around 77 million first-language speakers and 203 million second-language speakers.
 It’s also an official language of 29 countries, including Switzerland, Luxembourg, Seychelles and Rwanda.

 Even so, French does share many similarities with English, especially when it comes to the vocabulary.
-This means that once English speakers have had a chance to learn some basic rules, they’re usually able to pick it up quite quickly.
+English speakers who familiarize themselves with some basic rules can typically learn French quite quickly..
 Download our free French essentials eBook to accompany your studies.

 8. Swedish